-All adult volunteers for Diocesan Youth Events must take the Safeguarding God’s Children course every six years.
-Also, anyone in a parish who regularly works with children or youth needs to take the course once every six years.
+All adult volunteers for Diocesan Youth Events must take the Safeguarding God’s Children course every three years.
+Also, anyone in a parish who regularly works with children or youth needs to take the course once every three years.
 The course is offered in-person periodically throughout the year and also online.
 For a complete list of training requirements, see: safe church training requirements.

 Michele Moss, Assistant to the Canon, maintains a list of names and dates for everyone who has completed Safeguarding God’s Children and Safeguarding God’s People.
 You can e-mail her at email@example.com to check on the date you, or someone in your parish, last received training.

 Online Training Available

 To be set-up to take the course online, e-mail the Associate for Youth & Campus Ministry your name, parish, email and date of birth and she will send you instructions.
 Each person who takes online training must be set-up with an account to access the courses and later to verify that they completed the training.

 If you’d like to schedule an in-person training at your parish, contact one of the Certified Trainers in the diocese.

 To become a certified trainer, you just need to observe a certified trainer when they lead a session; then have them observe you leading a session.
 All certified trainers need to turn in the names and parishes of people who’ve completed training to Michele Moss in the diocesan office at firstname.lastname@example.org.